Q&A: WestJet's Head of Rewards Reveals Tips, Tricks and The Secret Sauce

 A: Before we launched Caribbean, Mexico and London, it was Vegas.
 The top 5 hasn’t really changed, because we haven’t had enough time yet.
 But the trend is moving away from Nevada and Florida.
 Depending on when you want to travel the value is amazing.

-- Annual companion ticket to any destination WestJet flies – one every year!
+- Annual companion ticket to any destination WestJet flies – one every year!3

 - No black outs or seat restrictions on any flights, any time

-- Free first checked bag for the primary cardholder and up to 8 additional guests on the same reservation!
+- First free checked bags for the primary cardholder on WestJet flights and up to 8 guests on the same reservation

 - Comprehensive travel insurances including travel medical, trip interruption, auto rental collision & loss, purchase security and extended warranty